-Our Personal Insolvency Course aims to give you an in-depth knowledge of insolvency law in Ireland, enabling you, the PIP to act for and advise debtors in personal insolvency procedure if authorised as a personal insolvency practitioner by the ISI.
+Our Personal Insolvency Course aims to give you an in-depth knowledge of insolvency law in Ireland, to act for and advise debtors in personal insolvency procedure if authorised as a personal insolvency practitioner by the ISI.

 The Personal Insolvency Act 2012 constitutes a major shift in Irish policy relating to insolvency, and implements a new scheme to ameliorate the difficulties suffered by debtors in discharging their indebtedness.
 This new certificate programme, delivered by City Colleges provides participants with the skills and knowledge necessary to meet one of the criterion to apply to the Insolvency Service of Ireland to become personal insolvency practitioners.

 Recognised by The Institute of Banking and LIA for CPD Purposes